Fahrenheit6882/Fahrenheit6882.github.io/README.md

 Click the buttons to say that you trust this code, and that's it!
 You now have the code for our website open in VS Code.

-# How to Make Quick Changes
+# How to make quick changes from your browser

 If needed, it's possible to make quick changes directly from your browser on github.

 > [!WARNING]
-> It's easy to break the website.
+> It's easy to break the website using this technique.
 It's much better to test changes in VS Code on your own computer first before publishing to the live site.
-Making quick changes as described below should only be done for very small spelling or style fixes, or when it's very inconvenient to use VS Code.
+Making quick changes as described below should only be done for small spelling or style fixes, or when it's very inconvenient to use VS Code.

+Click to open any files in github and then click the pencil icon to make changes.
+When finished, click the `Commit Changes` button.

 For example, click to open [index.html](https://github.com/Fahrenheit6882/Fahrenheit6882.github.io/blob/main/index.html) in your browser, and then click the pencil icon in the upper left to [edit the file in place](https://github.com/Fahrenheit6882/Fahrenheit6882.github.io/edit/main/index.html).
 Make your changes and click `Commit Changes...`